prenagha/launchbar/README.md

 * Install free [Location Helper for Applescript](http://www.mousedown.net/mouseware/LocationHelper.html) app from Mac App Store
 * Install the action by double clicking on the `Forecast.lbaction` file you downloaded
+* First Run:
-* Run the action by typing `Forecast` in LaunchBar, then hit space to enter a location search query, or hit enter and → the Locations item to find and use your current location
+  * Find the action by typing `Forecast` in LaunchBar
+  * ␣ Space to open the location search and enter a search query then ↩
-  * From a location search result, → to save the location and see its forecast
+  * → on the location search result to save the location and see its forecast
+* Now that you have a location saved, the next time you invoke the action just hit ↩ and the action will default to showing you the forecast for that location
+* Manage locations:
   * → on the Locations item to manage your saved locations
   * Rename a location
   * Remove a location
   * Set a Home, Airplane, or custom icon for a location
   * Make a saved location the default
+* Action Settings:
   * → on the Settings items under Locations to manage action preferences like
   * Forecast Units
   * Forecast Language
   * Location Search Country
   * Check if Action is up to date
   * Check if LaunchBar is up to date
   * Enable debug mode
   * Set API Key
   * Send feedback

 ![Forecast Action](img/f1.png)